toshimitsu-o/ChecklistIphoneApp/Readme.md

 - How to create a project
 - How to manage source control using Git
 - How to create a readme file
+- How to use List, VStack, HStack in SwiftUI
+- How to create Array and store objects
+- How to use ForEach() to access items in an array

 ## Milestone 1 Changelog

 - Add Readme file
+- Add structure Todo
+- Add List of Todo

 ## Video